 What Does Familiar Mean on Indeed Assessment?

 The term “familiar” describes something that one knows or understands well.
 This is a common phrase used in job assessments, such as the ones used by Indeed.com, to measure an individual’s knowledge and proficiency with specific skills.
-When looking at a job assessment, it could be asking, “are you familiar with Excel?”
+When looking at a job assessment, it could be asking, “Are you familiar with Excel?”

 Familiarity with a skill can mean different things to different people.
-It could be anything from a basic understanding of the concept to demonstrating competent execution proficiency.
+It could be anything from a basic concept understanding to demonstrating competent execution proficiency.
 For example, someone who states they are ‘familiar’ with Microsoft Office may be able to use Word and Excel but not know how to build complex formulas or graphs in Excel.
 On the other hand, someone who says they are ‘very familiar with Microsoft Office may be able to manipulate procedures and data easily in Excel and create informative presentations using PowerPoint.

-What does completed mean on Indeed Assessment?
+What does complete mean on Indeed Assessment?

-A “completed” score on Indeed Assessment means the lowest score you failed.
-If the Expert is in grade 5, the “completed” score is 1.
-The Indeed Assessment score levels from high to low are: Expert, Highly Proficient, Proficient, Familiar, and Completed.
+A “completed” score on the Indeed Assessment means the lowest score you failed.
+IExpertExpert is in grade 5; the “completed” score is 1.
+The Indeed Assessment scores from high to low are Expert, Highly Proficient, Proficient, Familiar, and Completed.

 Indeed Assessment is an assessment tool used by employers to evaluate job applicants.
-The assessment score levels range from Expert to Completed, with higher scores indicating a higher level of expertise.
+The assessment score levels range from Expert to Completed, with higher scores indicating higher expertise.
 A “Completed” score on Indeed Assessment means the lowest score you failed.
 If an applicant performs at this level, it implies that they have acquired basic knowledge and skills in the topic but are still below what is typically expected for that skill level.

-Generally speaking, Expert is the highest score you can achieve on the assessment scale and denotes a deep understanding of the tested topics.
+Generally speaking, ExpertExpert has the highest score on the assessment scale and denotes a deep understanding of the tested topics.
 A Highly Proficient rating indicates that an applicant has mastered the material.
-In contrast, a Proficient rating suggests that they have demonstrated sufficient knowledge but may need additional practice in some areas.
-A Familiar rating means that an applicant is well-versed in basic concepts related to the test material but may lack confidence when applying them in more complex scenarios.
+In contrast, a Proficient rating suggests they have demonstrated sufficient knowledge but may need additional practice in some areas.
+A Familiar rating means an applicant is well-versed in basic concepts related to the test material but may lack confidence when applying them in more complex scenarios.

 Should I show a proficient score on Indeed?